In this blog, we will talk about what remedies you may have to undertake if you forget to send a Notice to Owner (NTO).

 They may not have paid you or they may not have paid the contractor, but they were not unjustly enriched.
 It is a relatively weak argument, it is kind of a Hail Mary, but again, if you are owed money and it is the only claim you have, it may be worth making because maybe you can use that legal pressure to try to settle the case.
 Do know that claims for unjust enrichment do not entitle you to legal fees.
 Meaning even if you win the claim for unjust enrichment, you will not recover your legal fees in the process of suing someone for unjust enrichment.

 Recap on How to Get Paid If You Forget to Send Your Notice to Owner

 Let us recap briefly on what we discussed so far.

 - Know the basic notice and lien rules.
 Send your Notice to Owner early and send it all the time.
 Set up a process in your office so that everything gets noticed all the time.
 Do not wait till the last minute for your notices, for your liens or your bond claims.

 - Make sure if you have any doubt that you check the lists of all of the available exceptions, and we talked about a lot of them here.
 But there are still others to make sure that before you give up on a claim for lien or bond rights, that you have verified that there is not some exception where you in fact still have those rights.

 - Try to find out if the subcontractor is bonded.
-Again, the reason this is important, is some of the time frames associated with a contractor’s bond don’t apply to a subcontractor’s bond.
-Meaning you may have missed the deadline for the contractor’s bond, but if the sub is bonded, you may still have rights on that sub-bond.
-So, finding that sub-bond may be absolutely critical.
+Again, the reason this is important, is some of the time frames associated with a contractor’s bond do not apply to a subcontractor’s bond.
+Meaning you may have missed the deadline for the contractor’s bond, but if the subcontractor is bonded, you may still have rights on that subcontractor's-bond.
+So, finding that subcontractor-bond may be absolutely critical.